C2DH/ranketwo/pages/introduction.md

  7. understand the various phases of the research process and which tools you can use for each phase
  8. be able to apply a number of digital tools on data in a basic way
- 9. understand what the tools actually do with the data: the underlying mathematical and manipulative principle 10.understand how the outcome of research can be presented in multimodal/transmodal non-linear narratives (storytelling) with the help of tools.
+ 9. understand what the tools actually do with the data: the underlying mathematical and manipulative principle
+10. understand how the outcome of research can be presented in multimodal/transmodal non-linear narratives (storytelling) with the help of tools.

 ### Key Terms